PayalMenon/HungryKya/README.md

 # Project - *HungryKya*

-**HungryKya** help the user find food to eat and in a fast manner.
+**HungryKya** helps the user find food to eat and in a fast manner.
 The app can also save the users earlier choice to suggest more options.

 Team: Payal , Meng, Tristan.